NormLorenz/solidjs-playground/READMETOO.md

 - build a utility class for creating updating local storage
 - build a utility class for creating updating global storage
 - style the site
+- Tasks page
+  - clear input box after use - check tutorial by ebinezer
+  - refresh issue after adding new task
+- ~~Move and rename app.module.css file to Home.module.css~~
+- ~~Remove app.css file~~
+- ~~Remove index.css file~~
+- nav-link active attribute
+- solidjs vscode extension
+- should I be using Component type on all classes?
+- new page for github
+- move create effect to settings.tsx
+- refactor local storage to theme, mode, tasks

 A general Component has no implicit children prop.
 If desired, you can specify one as in Component<{name: String, children: JSX.Element}>.